microsoft/promptflow/examples/flows/standard/question-simulation/README.md

-# Simulation flow:
+# Question simulation:

-This simulation flow is used to generate suggestions for the next question based on the previous chat history.
+This question simulation flow is used to generate suggestions for the next question based on the previous chat history.

 ## Flow inputs
 * chat_history (list): the previous chat_history, the format for it is as follows: